Esperanto grammar: Personal pronouns

 the word tiu would be understood as referring to someone other than the person speaking (like English pronouns this or that but also referring to people), and so cannot be used in place of ĝi, li or ŝi.
 See gender-neutral pronouns in Esperanto for other approaches.

 Other pronouns

 The demonstrative and relative pronouns form part of the correlative system, and are described in that article.
 The pronouns are the forms ending in -o (simple pronouns) and -u (adjectival pronouns); these take plural -j and accusative -n as nouns and adjectives do.
 The possessive pronouns, however, are the forms ending in -es; they are indeclinable for number and case.
 Compare the nominative phases lia domo (his house) and ties domo (that one's house, those ones' house) with the plural liaj domoj (his houses) and ties domoj (that one's houses, those ones' houses), and with the accusative genitive lian domon and ties domon.
+(Note: An unofficial but widely recognized direct object–marking preposition na has become popular with some speakers on the internet and may be used in such situations, especially when there is no following noun (ties, accusative na ties).
+The purposefully ambiguous preposition je may be so used as well (accusative je ties), though normally the -es words are simply not marked as direct objects.)